Overview

 What are the benefits?

-This qualification is beneficial to individuals involved in diving (leisure or Inshore Inshore divers), first responders or educators to gain confidence and competence in understanding specific first aid conditions, basic life support, or diving related injuries, where providing early medical care in the case of emergency can make a significant difference.
+This bundle course and qualification is beneficial to individuals involved in diving (leisure or Inshore Inshore divers), first responders or educators to gain confidence and competence in understanding specific first aid conditions, basic life support, or diving-related injuries, where providing early medical care in the case of emergency can make a significant difference.

 Entry Pre-Requisite

-To have attended a MOM Occupational First Aid course previously.
+To have attended a MOM Occupational First Aid course and Diving First Aid Course previously.

 Assessment and Certification

-Upon successfully completing the OFAC (Diving) course, participants will receive dual certifications in Occupational First Aid and Diving First Aid, both valid for two years.
+Upon successfully completing the OFAC Refresher and Diving First Aid Refresher course, participants will receive dual certifications in Occupational First Aid Refresher and Diving First Aid refresher card certificates, both valid for two years.

 Candidates will be assessed through practical skills assessment with E-Learning exam questions.